-(7) Challenges in utilizing NFTs in the metaverse
+(4) Utilizing NFTs in the Metaverse

-- Currently, the primary use of NFTs is in digital art and content. - When NFTs are used for art and content, issues such as high learning cost, authenticity and reliability of publisher, transfer of copyrights, and currency of revenue sharing at the time of further distribution have been pointed out. - When NFTs are used in a City-linked Metaverse, the main objectives are to increase the number of people involved in the real city, foster a sense of pride in the city, and link to the functions of the real city. - If, as a sales channel, a mechanism can be established whereby a portion of the NFT purchase price is reinvested in city development, this will also help to encourage users to develop a sense of pride in the city. - It is preferable to have a system that allows users to self-govern the world and engage in community activities. - DAOs are not required.
-However, it is important to prepare the necessary functions to properly organize and manage organizational activities by users in the metaverse. - The basic assumption is that NFTs will help, to a certain extent, reduce the inequality of opportunity in the realization of the creator economy, but it does not guarantee the ability to actually generate revenue. - Public addresses on the blockchain may fall under the category of personal information under the Act on the Protection of Personal Information, so platform users should be careful when handling them. - It is also important to design the mechanism from the user's perspective across industries.
+- Currently, the primary use of NFTs is in digital art and content. - When NFTs are used for art and content, issues such as high learning cost, authenticity and reliability of publisher, transfer of copyrights, and currency of revenue sharing at the time of further distribution have been pointed out. - (5) Utilizing NFTs in the citylinked Metaverse - When NFTs are used in a City-linked Metaverse, the main objectives are to increase the number of people involved in the real city, foster a sense of pride in the city, and link to the functions of the real city. - If, as a sales channel, a mechanism can be established whereby a portion of the NFT purchase price is reinvested in city development, this will also help to encourage users to develop a sense of pride in the city. - (6) Mechanisms for user self-government of space - It is preferable to have a system that allows users to self-govern the world and engage in community activities. - · DAOs are not required.
+However, it is important to prepare the necessary functions to properly organize and manage organizational activities by users in the metaverse.

+- (7) Challenges in utilizing NFTs in the metaverse - The basic assumption is that NFTs will help, to a certain extent, reduce the inequality of opportunity in the realization of the creator economy, but it does not quarantee the ability to actually generate revenue. - Public addresses on the blockchain may fall under the category of personal information under the Act on the Protection of Personal Information, so platform users should be careful when handling them. - It is also important to design the mechanism from the user's perspective across industries.